Basics: An example workflow

 plt.savefig(snakemake.output[0])

-Although there are other strategies to invoke separate scripts from your workflow (for example, invoking them via shell commands), the benefit of this is obvious: the script logic is separated from the workflow logic (and can even be shared between workflows), but boilerplate code like the parsing of command line arguments is unnecessary.
+Although there are other strategies to invoke separate scripts from your workflow (e.g. invoking them via shell commands), the benefit of this is obvious: The script logic is separated from the workflow logic (and can even be shared between workflows), but boilerplate code like the parsing of command line arguments is unnecessary.

 For details and examples, see the External scripts section in the Documentation.